Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 This epic is about the front end application where the users can choose to contact the administration of the webpage through a form if they got any questions.

+**Home**

+This epic is about the front end application for the home page where the users can see the most recent created posts, the most followed profiles and so on.

+**Authentication**

+This epic is about the front end application where the users can choose to sign up, sign in and see if they are logged in or not.

+**Navigation menu**

+This epic is about the front end application where the users can use the navigation menu at the top of the page to get to the different pages.

 <hr>
 <br>